The 4 Types of Data Analytics Explained With Examples

 1. Define your objective

 Start with a clear question or goal.
 Are you trying to understand customer behavior, improve operations, or forecast demand?
-Your objective will guide every decision that follows.
+Your objective will guide every decision that follows, including which analytics type you'll need.

 2. Determine your data requirements